French Fitness vs. Titan Fitness: A Detailed Equipment Comparison

 It's the kind of attention you'd expect from a company whose founder spent years taking apart and rebuilding equipment from brands like Cybex and Life Fitness.

 That background matters.
 When you've spent two decades fixing other people's machines, you learn exactly where they fail and why.
-French Fitness uses that knowledge to build equipment with commercial-grade steel and the exact specifications you'd find in premium brands, just without the premium price tag.
-The result is equipment that feels solid the moment you use it.
+French Fitness uses that knowledge to build equipment with commercial-grade steel and the design and build quality aligned with commercial-grade equipment standards, while remaining more attainable than many premium commercial brands.
+The result is equipment that feels solid from the first use.

 Titan Fitness: Volume and Variety at Low Prices